xtreezzz/zeppelin/docs/usage/interpreter/overview.md

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/screenshots/interpreter_precode.png" width="800px">

-## Interpreter Lifecycle Management

-Before 0.8.0, Zeppelin didn't have lifecycle management for interpreters.
-Users had to shut down interpreters explicitly via the UI.
-Starting from 0.8.0, Zeppelin provides a new interface
-`LifecycleManager` to control the lifecycle of interpreters.
-For now, there are two implementations: `NullLifecycleManager` and `TimeoutLifecycleManager`, which is the default.

-`NullLifecycleManager` will do nothing, i.e., the user needs to control the lifecycle of interpreter by themselves as before. `TimeoutLifecycleManager` will shut down interpreters after an interpreter remains idle for a while.
-By default, the idle threshold is 1 hour.
-Users can change this threshold via the `zeppelin.interpreter.lifecyclemanager.timeout.threshold` setting. `TimeoutLifecycleManager` is the default lifecycle manager, and users can change it via `zeppelin.interpreter.lifecyclemanager.class`.

 ## Generic ConfInterpreter

 Zeppelin's interpreter setting is shared by all users and notes, if you want to have different settings, you have to create a new interpreter, e.g. you can create `spark_jar1` for running Spark with dependency jar1 and `spark_jar2` for running Spark with dependency jar2.